 The Abramowitz Israeli Prize for Media Criticism

-The Abramowitz Israeli prize for Media Criticism – 2006 will be awarded this year at a festive ceremony on Dec.
+The Abramowitz Israeli prize for Media Criticism – 2004 will be awarded this year at a festive ceremony on Dec.
 19, at the Rebecca Crown Auditorium of the Jerusalem Theatre.
 The Guest of Honor will be The Speaker of the Knesset and former Minister of Communications MK Reuven Rivlin.

 · Dr. Mor Altshuler

 The prize is generously funded by Mrs. Nira and Mr. Kenneth Abramowitz.
 Mr. Abramowitz is a Founding general partner of New Global Network [NGN] Capital".

 Dr. Esther Hertzog is a social activist involved voluntarily over the years in a consistent campaign to prevent insult and injury to the bodies and honor of women in society generally and in particular, in the media.

 In 2002, she became a founder of the Anti-Pornography Coalition, that unites such organizations and groups such as WIZO, Na’amat, Israel Women’s Network, Emunah, the Mizrachi Democratic Rainbow, the Movement for New Masculinism and others which acts in the judicial and parliamentary fields to initiate legislation to prohibit the broadcasting of pornographic content in Israel.

 The expert opinions – which concentrate on the social damage inflicted by permitting television broadcasts of violent and sexual content – which Dr. Hertzog presents before various forums, such as Knesset committees, seminars and special media discussion days and in newspaper columns as well, are a counter-measure to the attempts by wealthy investors and media barons in Israel to further increase and deepen the intrusion of pornographic networks into Israeli media outlets.